Houston Fall Protection Attorneys

 Unfortunately, despite strict regulation by the Occupational Safety and Health Administration (OSHA), several hundred falls still occur on construction sites every year in the United States.
 Under OSHA rules, fall protection is required for height differences of only four feet in general industry, six feet on construction sites, and five feet under maritime law.

 Does OSHA Require a Specific Type of Fall Protection?

-In some situations, OSHA specifically details what type of protection must be provided by the employer.
+In some situations, OSHA specifically details what type of fall protection must be provided by the employer.
 In other situations, the regulations require fall protection but leave the type of protection to be used up to the employer.
 This is because several fall protection options may work better depending on the specific situation.